 Notice is not complied with to take the steps specified therein and recover such expenses.
-Planning [Head of 2.
-To take any Committee.
-Environmental necessary action Services]. under s23 - 26 of the Local Government (Miscellaneous Provisions) Act 1976 to secure the removal of dangerous trees and to deal with dangerous excavations.
+2. To take any necessary action under s23 - 26 of the Local Government (Miscellaneous Provisions) Act 1976 to secure the removal of dangerous trees and to deal with dangerous excavations.
+Planning Committee.
+[Head of Environmental Services].
 High Hedges.
-1. To determine High 1.
-Council.
-Planning Committee Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 and to issue a remedial notice where appropriate when: a. such applications are submitted by or on behalf of any officer of the Council or any Parish Council within the Borough of such applications are submitted by or on behalf of
+To determine High Hedge applications submitted in accordance with Part 8 of the Anti-Social Behaviour Act 2003 and to issue a remedial notice where appropriate when: such applications are submitted by or on behalf of any officer of the Council or any Parish Council within the Borough of Redditch. such applications are submitted by or on behalf of 1.
+Council Planning Committee